microsoft/monosize/packages/monosize/README.md

   }),

   // Optional `compare-reports`/`upload-reports` commands config overrides
+  reportResolvers: {
     packageRoot: async reportFile => {
       // provide custom logic on how to resolve package root return '...';
     },
     packageName: async packageRoot => {
       // provide custom logic on how to resolve packageName used within reports return '...';
+    },
   },
 };